ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Because a `Sink[Animal]` can accept a `Dog` (since Dog is an Animal), it is safe to assign `animal_sink` to a `dog_sink` reference.
 In general, contravariance allows broadening the accepted types when substituting; a `Sink[Animal]` can stand in for a `Sink[Dog]` because anything that expects to only handle Dogs can also handle Animals (but not vice versa).

+### Using Variance

-**Using variance:** To declare a covariant or contravariant type variable, you set `covariant=True` or `contravariant=True` in the `TypeVar` definition.
+To declare a covariant or contravariant type variable, you set `covariant=True` or `contravariant=True` in the `TypeVar` definition.
 Note that variance can only be declared on class or interface type parameters (like for use in `Generic[...]` or `Protocol[...]`).
 Function type variables are always invariant.
 Most built-in collections in Python are invariant (e.g., `list` is invariant, which is why `list[Dog]` is not assignable to `list[Animal]`).
 Some abstract collection types or protocols are covariant (for instance, `collections.abc.Sequence` is covariant in its element type, because sequences are read-only containers as far as the typing system is concerned).

 Understanding variance is an advanced topic--many developers use generics effectively without explicitly declaring covariant/contravariant type variables.
 If you design your own generic classes, think about whether they only produce values of type T (covariant), only consume values of type T (contravariant), or both (invariant).
 By default, if you do nothing special, your generics are invariant.

 ## Function Currying with Generics